Health Topics

 MedlinePlus Genetics provides information about Breast cancer

-Changes in methylation of the IC1 region are also responsible for some cases of Russell-Silver syndrome, a disorder characterized by slow growth before and after birth.
-The changes are different than those seen in Beckwith-Wiedemann syndrome and have the opposite effect on growth.
+Changes in methylation are responsible for most cases of Silver-Russell syndrome, a disorder that is characterized by slow growth before and after birth.

 More About This Health ConditionWilms tumor

-In some people with Wilms tumor, the maternally inherited copy of the IC1 region is methylated along with the paternally inherited copy.
-Abnormal methylation of the IC1 region leads to a loss of H19 gene activity and increased IGF2 gene activity in kidney cells.
-A loss of H19 gene activity, which normally restrains cell growth, and an increase in IGF2 gene activity, which promotes cell growth, together lead to uncontrolled cell growth and tumor development in people with Wilms tumor.
-As this mechanism is similar to the one that causes Beckwith-Wiedemann syndrome (described above), it is thought that individuals with Wilms tumor caused by changes in IC1 methylation may later be diagnosed with Beckwith-Wiedemann syndrome.
+In some people with Wilms tumor, both copies of the H19 imprinting center are methylated.
+This change leads to decreased H19 gene activity and increased IGF2 gene activity in kidney cells, which can cause the uncontrolled cell growth and tumor development seen in people with Wilms tumor.
+As this mechanism is similar to the one that causes Beckwith-Wiedemann syndrome, some individuals with Beckwith-Wiedemann syndrome will also develop Wilm’s tumor.

-In most cases, abnormal methylation of IC1 and subsequent changes in H19 and IGF2 gene activity are somatic, which means that they are acquired during a person's lifetime and present only in the some tissues.
-Rarely, these changes are germline, which means they are present in all of the body's cells.
+In most cases, the abnormal methylation and subsequent changes in H19 and IGF2 gene activity are acquired during a person's lifetime (somatic) and are present only in the kidneys.

 More About This Health ConditionOther Names for This Gene